 Klopperfontein Dam (as opposed to the nearby Klopperfontein windmill) is a good spot to switch off the engine and imagine the free and easy, adventurous lifestyle of ivory hunter Dirk Klopper, who camped here for days at a time during his regular forays into northern Kruger in the early 20th century.

-The Southern Ground-Hornbill is sometimes seen in small groups on the loop (S61).
-The birdís indigenous names are onomatopoeiac, taken from the birdís well-known deep, booming call Ė insingiza in Zulu, nghututu in Shangaan.
+is sometimes seen in small groups on the loop (S61).
+The bird's indigenous names are onomatopoeiac, taken from the bird's well-known deep, booming call - insingiza in Zulu, nghututu in Shangaan.

 Klopperfontein to the Luvuvhu River (H1-8)

 From Klopperfontein, the landscape falls away towards the broader Limpopo River valley.
 Along the H1-8, Kremetart and Mashikhiri Water Holes are worth stopping at.
-On a lucky summerís day one may come across less common birds such as the Blue-cheeked Bee-eater and Black Cuckoo.
-There are usually lots of rollers along this drive.
-Most of them are likely to be the Purple Roller which seems to favour the western half of the Park, while the authors have spotted the Racket-tailed Roller here in summer.
+On a lucky summer's day one may come across less common birds such as the Blue-cheeked Bee-eater

 .
-Unlike most other larks, it is not a songster Ė its name appropriately describes its somewhat plain, repetitive call.
+Unlike most other larks, it is not a songster - its name appropriately describes its somewhat plain, repetitive call.
 There are an estimated half-million Monotonous Larks